Creating, Updating and Deleting Resources

 If a server accepts an update but also changes the targeted relationship(s) in other ways than those specified by the request, it MUST return a 200 OK response.
 The response document MUST include a representation of the updated relationship(s).

 A server MUST return a 200 OK status code if an update is successful, the client's current data remain up to date, and the server responds only with top-level meta data.
-In this case the server MUST NOT include a representation of the updated relationship(s).
+In this case the server MAY NOT include a representation of the updated relationship(s).

 # Other Responses